sensu/sensu-docs/content/sensu-go/6.5/api/pipeline-tcp-stream-handlers.md

 ]
 {{< /code >}}

-## Create a new handler
+## Create a new TCP stream handler

-The `/handlers` API endpoint provides HTTP POST access to create a handler.
+The `/tcpstreamhandlers` API endpoint provides HTTP POST access to create a TCP stream handler.

 ### Example {#handlers-post-example}

-In the following example, an HTTP POST request is submitted to the `/handlers` API endpoint to create the event handler `influx-db`.
+In the following example, an HTTP POST request is submitted to the `/tcpstreamhandlers` API endpoint to create the TCP stream handler `???`.
 The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}